 We’ve already mentioned some of the situations where scheduling your emails will be quite handy, but there are a few more of them.
 For instance, it’s important when you’re communicating with someone who is in a different time zone and you want to send your email within their office hours to be sure they will not miss it.

 Also, if you remember something on Friday night and you don’t want to wait until Monday, you can create your email as schedule it for Monday.
 It can be an email for someone or you can send it to yourself as a reminder.
+You can also add reminder to Google Calendar to schedule your emails.

 If your team members are on their vacation, you probably don’t want to bug them with emails, however, you don’t want to forget these particular topics, either.
 The best thing to do is to schedule an email with a date when they’re coming back to work.